When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Who are the contestants of RuPaul’s Drag Race UK season 2?

-The BBC have now confirmed the 12 queens taking to the stage for Drag Race UK season two.
+This year 12 queens will be sissying that walk for the judges.
 This is four more than last year, and the stars will compete over a course of 10 weeks instead of eight.

 Here’s a list of the contestants: